Organic & Thin Film Field Effect Transistor Fabrication Guide

 The substrate itself is made of high-quality soda-lime float glass with a 20 nm coating of SiO2 (synthetic quartz) which allows for HMDS and OTS treatments to improve mobility.
 The transparent nature of the ITO/glass also means that opto-electric experiments can be done with ease.

-Transistors can be fabricated simply by depositing an organic semiconductor, gate insulator and gate on the substrates (see diagram to the right for device schematic).
+Transistors can be fabricated simply by depositing an organic semiconductor, gate insulator and gate on the substrates (see diagram below for device schematic).
 By using a synthetic metal deposited from solution for the gate, it is possible to make fully-functioning OFETs by solution processing alone -- thus eliminating the need for vacuum evaporation processes.
 The use of the Ossila OFET test board also means that devices can be measured at the flick of a switch without the need for expensive probe stations.

 In the fabrication example below, the materials are all processed from solution with P3HT used as the organic semiconductor, PMMA as the gate insulator and PEDOT:PSS as the gate.
 As such, transistors can be fabricated in a matter of minutes once solutions have been prepared and the substrates have been cleaned.